Preschool Curriculum – Ages 3.5 to 4.5 years old*

 • To build confidence and self-esteem

-• To encourage children to be co-operative and sociable
+• To encourage children to be cooperative and sociable

-Royal Academy of Dance (England) Classes
+Royal Academy of Dance (Graded Examination Syllabus)

 Pre-Primary (Age 5-6.5 yrs old)